-Appropriately balancing these often competing needs is critical to the success of the Central City Living Zone and its contribution to the regeneration of the central city as a whole.
+Appropriately balancing these often competing needs is critical to the success of the Central City Residential Zone and its contribution to the regeneration of the central city as a whole.

-The Central City Living Zone ensures that certain 'bottom lines' (development standards) for new development are met.
+The Central City Residential Zone ensures that certain 'bottom lines' (development standards) for new development are met.
 The development standards fall into two packages:

-- 1. measures to provide amenity for owners and occupiers of the dwelling such as: - a. minimum unit sizes - b. location and size of outdoor living space - c. additional acoustic insulation in some locations. - 2. measures to manage the interface with neighbours and the public realm such as: - a. height - b. setbacks and recession planes - c. fences and landscaping.
+- 1. measures to provide amenity for owners and occupiers of the dwelling such as: - a. minimum unit sizes - b. location and size of outdoor living spaces. - 2. measures to manage the interface with neighbours and the public realm such as: - a. height, setbacks and recession planes - b. fences and landscaping.

-Developments that comply with this small number of prescribed development standards will be permitted activities and will be able to proceed without resource consents.
+Other than with respect to urban design considerations, developments that comply with this small number of prescribed development standards will be permitted activities and will be able to proceed without resource consents.